 - 1 Million copies of a special Bicentennial Edition of the Narrative

-- 1 Million secondary school-aged children receive a free copy of the book
+- 1 Million students will receive a free copy of the book

 - Essay and oratory contests